TheKing030609/Change_IP_Address/README.md

 # It is a Python Program to change a IP Address on Linux based system Like :- Kali, Parrot ...

-To use this program :
+# It will change ethernat network mac address change
+# Requirement :-
+#          1. macchanger
+#          2. python3
+# How to use
+#              Install
-  1st install macchanger
+        sudo apt install macchanger
+#
-  2nd install python3
+        sudo python3 new_mac_add.py